LiamDev06/Dodgeball/README.md

 Play a classical game of Dodgeball, eliminate the other team and become the last player standing!

 ## Purpose
 This plugin was developed as part of an application process to a Minecraft network for a Java Developer position.
-The time frame was **48 hours** and because of the test requirements, this uses `Spigot` instead  of `Paper`.
+The time frame was **48 hours** and because of the test requirements, this uses `Spigot` (1.19.4) instead  of `Paper`.
+This project is not actively maintained nor does it receive support - it is purely an example of my previous work.

-## Information
-This plugin is a 1.19.4 Spigot plugin not meant for public used.
-As a part of an application test, it may be removed or made private at any point.

 ## Features
 - Classical game of Dodgeball including scoreboards, winning effects, game rules and more.